hi-ogawa/myblog_jekyll/_posts/2015-07-21-jekyll-setup.md

 - Basic Install:
   - `git clone git@github.com:dafi/tocmd-generator.git` in `assets`
+  -	(if you will publish the blog on github page, you should remove `.git` file.)
   - in the file `_includes/themes/bootstrap-3/default.html`, add these lines:
     - `<link href="/assets/tocmd-generator/css/toc.css" rel="stylesheet">`
     - `<script src="/assets/tocmd-generator/js/jquery.toc.js"></script>`